greenelab/connectivity-search-manuscript/manuscript.md

 The user sorts by adjusted _p_-value and [selects][alzheimer-metapaths] 7 of the top 10 metapaths.
 \
 **C.**
-Paths for the selected metapaths are ordered by their path score.
+Paths for the selected metapaths are ordered by their path score (limited to 100 paths for each metapath).
 The user selects 8 paths (1 from a subsequent page of results) to show in the graph visualization and highlights a single path involving _ARNT2_ for emphasis.
 \
 **D.**